posit-conf-2024/wtf/README.md

 4. Please make sure your system is ready to build packages.
 You can confirm this by checking if `devtools::has_devel()` returns `Your system is ready to build packages!`.
-If this returns `Could not find tools necessary to compile a package` please follow instructions in What They Forgot to Teach You About R Ch 9: Set up an R dev environment.
+If this returns `Could not find tools necessary to compile a package` this indicates your system needs additional tools - please see https://rstats-wtf.github.io/wtf-personal-radmin-slides/#/how-to-get-the-tools to identify what to install for your OS.

 ## Schedule